 The Rode NTG-3 boom mic was our main microphone we were using to interview our subject.
 Boom microphones are best placed anywhere from 8-14 inches from the subject’s face, and pointed slightly under the subject’s mouth.

-Brenden’s audio levels on his receiver (I recommend and use the Zoom H6) were set to -6db for the peaks (lowest volumes), and between -18db and -12db for the lowest volumes, depending on the subject’s voice.
+Brenden’s audio levels on his receiver (I recommend and use the Zoom H6) were set to -6db for the peaks (highest volumes), and between -18db and -12db for the lowest volumes, depending on the subject’s voice.

 As a back up, we put a Sennheiser lav mic under our subject’s shirt just in case anything were to go wrong with our Boom Mic.
 The optimal placement for the lav mic for best quality sound is in the middle of the subject’s chest.